s-ccs/course_eeg_WS2020/semesterproject/overview.md

 - N170: A face-viewing experiments, with an effect of faces at 170ms
 - N400: A language experiment featuring a prolonged negativity at 400ms around central electrodes

 **Important**: There is no need to preprocess / clean all subjects.
-I provide cleaning times and bad channels for subjects 3-40 (see git), thus you only have to preprocess & clean **3** subjects yourself.
+I provide cleaning times and bad channels for subjects 3-40 (see git [note: I will provide this until end of November - sorry for the inconvenience]), thus you only have to preprocess & clean **3** subjects yourself.

 ## What should the project contain?
 - Preprocessing